Go Sailor

-Go Sailor was a short-lived San Francisco and Sacramento based pop punk band.
+Go Sailor was a short-lived San Francisco and Sacramento based twee pop band.
 Its members included Rose Melberg of Tiger Trap and The Softies (guitar, vocals), Paul Curran of Crimpshrine (bass) and Amy Linton of Henry's Dress (later of The Aislers Set) (drums).
 They recorded three 7-inch singles and an album on Lookout!
 Records in 1996, the latter of which collected the singles tracks and two compilation appearances.
 After their breakup their songs "Ray of Sunshine" and "Together Forever in Love" were included on the soundtrack to the movie But I'm a Cheerleader.

+They reformed for Slumberland Records's 20th anniversary in 2010, followed by the label reissuing their compilation album.

+The band reformed again to play at the 2024 edition of Mosswood Meltdown in Oakland.